Aliakseeva/MenuApp/README.md

 uvicorn src.main:app --reload
 ```

 Note!
-The database is cleared automatically with every run.
+The database is cleared automatically with every app run.

 # 7. You are awesome!
 Enjoy! 😼